 Even after the plans came back approved Elaine has been able to continually provide help setting up supports for both girls and are now receiving ongoing speech and occupational therapy.
 As well as going to the school for both girls and checking in with me to see what other assistance is needed or just checking on my wellbeing.
 I couldn’t be more happier with the amazing help the whole team has given me but especially my Key Worker Development Specialist Elaine and how helpful and supportive she has been throughout the whole process.
 So, thank you to the whole of Shaping Outcomes!

 We have 6 children Amity 12, Skye 11, Summer 10 Bonnie 8, Braxton 3 and Jett 2.
 Bonnie with ASD and ADHD, Braxton ASD and Jett trisomy 21 (Down syndrome).

-With Braxton’s diagnosis of ASD I was referred to Shaping Outcomes and assigned the most magnificent Key Worker who has guided me and helped me put all Braxton’s and Jett’s support into place.
+With Braxton’s diagnosis of ASD I was referred to Shaping Outcomes and assigned a magnificent Key Worker Development Specialist who has guided me and helped me put all Braxton’s and Jett’s support into place.
 From speech therapy, social groups and physio to just making sure I’m mentally ok I couldn’t ask for anything else.

 The one piece of advice I would pass on to someone who is at the beginning of their experience would be, everything is going to be ok.
 Contact Shaping Outcomes and you will be in the most amazing, hands of people who genuinely care.